Horcrux14/.github/profile/README.md

 > Any configuration can be cnaged in docker-compose.yml to configure it to run as wished to

-> The default configurations are designed in a way to work out of box</p>
+> The default configurations are designed in a way to work out of box

 Cheers!